elotroalex/chiens/_texts/translation.md

 - at the red hour of crowds
 - shoulders of boiling water, our scarred asses began to call for revenge;
 - at the red hour of miracles
-- gorgeous nocturnal liberty, hatched from the duckboard and manure of cut legs
+- freedom queen of the night hatched from the duckboard and manure of cut-off legs
 - caterpillars roared on the bridge
 - and our legs screamed victory
 - and the broken moats answered with revenge
 - with her barbs of stars
 - with her eyes of stars, her breasts of stars
-- and she made her star-born cherries rain down on us
+- her cherries of stars which she rained down on us at full valve
-- wide open floodgate
 - and death was not surly
 - but sweet
-- in the hands of rosewood breasts and a young nubile girl
+- in the hands of rosewood breasts and of young nubile girl

 ---